 This Methodology Note explains in detail the framework, methodology and data used in developing the Climate Action Aggregation Tool.
-Section 1 gives an overview of the data embedded in the tool, and Section 2 provides an overview of the methodology, including specific calculations, steps involved and limitations of the tool.
+Section 2 provides an overview of the methodology, including specific calculations, steps involved and limitations of the tool, and Section 3 gives an overview of the data embedded in the tool.
 In addition to the Climate Action Aggregation Tool and this Methodology Note, an introductory User Guide has been developed to introduce users to the tool application process.
 Users are expected to apply the Climate Action Aggregation Tool, User Guide and Methodology Note in combination with the full ICAT Non-State and Subnational Action Guide, which provides greater detail and explanatory text behind each step involved in the assessment.